Manu343726/siplasplas/index.md

  - **Doxygen**: Needed only if documentation build is enabled.
 See *configuration* bellow.

+ - **Libclang**: Siplasplas will use the libclang library distributed as part of the system clang installation by default, but it can be configured to download and build libclang automatically.
+See *configuration*.

 ### Dependencies

-All siplasplas dependencies are managed automatically through CMake, user doesn't have to care about dependencies installation.
+All siplasplas dependencies are managed automatically through CMake, users don't have to worry about installing deps.
 Anyway, here is the list of the thrid party dependencies of siplasplas:

  - [backward-cpp](https://github.com/bombela/backward-cpp) for exception
    stack traces